 - Holding up a paw (if stung on the paw)

-- Biting or nibbling at the site of the sting
+- Biting or nibbling where the sting went in

 - Pawing at the face or mouth

 - Hives (red, swollen, itchy skin)